Traffic Calming Studies for Dunvegan Drive, Margaret Avenue and Woolwich Street

 3. I think both Margaret and Ellis between Lincoln and Bridgeport are used by many as cut through sections and people go too fast there.
 As a pedestrian, it’s often unsafe to cross these streets because of the curves which make it difficult to see cars coming around the bend until one is already in the middle of the road.
 I hope no more All way stops are put In, though.
 Maybe speed bumps would help, but I realize it would hinder snow removal efficiency.

-Hubert about 3 years ago
+Hubert almost 4 years ago

 We live on Sunbridge Cres and are happy to see traffic calming along Woolwich is being addressed.
 The speed in which people travel along Woolwich between Macville Ave and the roundabout at Carriage Way is very excessive.
 Drivers tend to pick up speed coming down the hill before Sunbridge Cres and don't slow down until they get to the round about at Carriage Way (and many times not even slowing down at the round about, making crossing at the roundabout as a pedestrian very dangerous).

-Sunbridge Cres. about 3 years ago
+Sunbridge Cres. almost 4 years ago

 I have lived on Woolwich st now approx 18 years.Since the recent construction 5 or 6 years ago this street has become a constant Drag Strip at all hours of the day in both directions.So much so that while sitting in the house you can hear the vehicles come to a squealing and screeching stop at the stop signs at both ends of the street.WE are about mid way on the street and while trying to back out of the driveway,it has become increasingly more risky.If you look to the top of the hill towards Bridle Trail there will be no traffic in sight and as you proceed to back on to the street there is suddenly a vehicle laying on his horn at a horrendous amount of speed trying to go around you.